19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Maneuver.md

 	- Before the attack / spell check, after that check, before damage rolled, after damage is rolled, etc. So long as it is before the referee applies the damage.

 	- "Applying damage" means once the referee gives the PCs otherwise hidden information about the consequences of that damage *(It kills them, is a [Morale Breaking Point](../Social%20Systems/Morale%20System.md#Breaking%20Points), etc.)*

-#Deprecated
-- ~~A creature can only perform 1 maneuver per minute (10 combat [Rounds](Round.md)).~~
-	- ~~Generally this means you can only do this once per combat.~~
-		- ~~Maneuvers can be done outside of / before combat however.~~
-	- ~~This prevents the combats going to slow.
-Because otherwise it would in theory be strictly optimal to always attempt a maneuver and hope you mentally exhaust the referee enough that they make some incorrect choices.~~
-		- ~~#TODO test whether or not this is true in practice.~~
-		- ~~#TODO should be possible to get more maneuvers?
-Boss monsters, higher levels?~~
 ## How are maneuver's resolved?
 The 'attacker' proposes the maneuver / effect they would like to impose on the target ***instead*** of the damage and other effects (such as [Conditions](../Conditions/!Conditions.md)) of the attack.
 The target chooses whether to take the damage as normal, or suffer the effect of the maneuver.
 ## What kind of maneuver's can creatures do?